Samleet/Demo-Credit/readme.md

-in the project root directory run the "npm install" command to install all required dependencies to power the application services.
+In the project root directory run the "npm install" command to install all required dependencies to power the application service.